Automattic/vip-governance-plugin/README.md

 We have allowed significant space for customization.
 This means it is also possible to create unintended rule interactions.
 We recommend making rule changes one or two at a time to best troubleshoot these interactions.

 Each rule is an object in an array.
 The one required property is `type`, which can be `default`, `role`, or `postType`.
-Your rules should only have one entry of the `default` type, as described above.
+Your rules should only have one entry of the `default` type, as described above, and it is the only type that is required in your rule set.

 Rule's not of type `default` require an additional field to help use this particular rule.
 These are broken down below, along with examples of their possible values: